danielfone/railscamp-codegolf/course/README.md

 ## Pushing

 When you push your repo, a post-receive hook will run a canonical test harness against a different set of test cases.
 It will then record your score.
 Although the test cases are different THEY WILL NOT INTRODUCE DIFFERENT EDGE CASES, at least, not intentionally.
 This is probably the fragile part, please be gentle.

 ## Course Description

 The holes are provided without commentary.
 It's left as an exercise to the players to work out the purpose and requirements for each hole.
-Reading the code and test cases should help
+Reading the code and test cases should help.

 Good luck.